Probate Q&A Series

 • Evidence that the testator did not cancel the original, such as testimony from family or the custodian of the document.

-If the court finds your proof persuasive, it will admit the copy for probate and appoint a personal representative.
-Once appointed, the representative distributes assets according to the terms of the duplicate will.
+If the clerk finds your proof sufficient, the clerk may admit the copy to probate and appoint a personal representative.
+Once appointed, the representative administers the estate according to the terms of the probated will.

 2. Key Steps for Probating a Duplicate Will

-• Prepare and file a Petition for Probate of Will with the duplicate attached.
+• Prepare and file an application or petition for probate with the duplicate attached.

 • Gather affidavits or witness testimony confirming due execution and non-revocation.